 In 1938 Adrian began work on The Wizard of Oz, perhaps his most enduring work.

-He designed everything from the blue gingham dress for Judy Garland to the scarecrow outfit to 100 costumes for little people in the Munchkinland scene.
+He designed everything from Judy Garlend’s blue gingham dress to the scarecrow outfit to 100 costumes for the Munchkins.
 He designed not one but two test pairs of ruby slippers.

 Though the shoes were silver in the books, Adrian made them ruby red for the new Technicolor screen.
 (The ‘tech’ in ‘technicolor,’ by the way, is an homage to MIT, alma mater of two of the three men who invented it.)

-One pair of slippers, the 'Arabian test pair,' had curling toes and heels.
-They detracted from Dorothy's farm girl image, so the now-famous pair was adopted.
+One pair of slippers, the ‘Arabian test pair,’ had curling toes and heels.
+They detracted from Dorothy’s farm girl image, so MGM adopted the now-famous pair.

-Each shoe had 2,300 sequins, and there were as many as 10 pairs of them (estimates vary).
-One pair was a half size larger for Garland to wear in the afternoon after her feet got swollen.
+Each shoe had 2,300 sequins.
+Estimates vary about how many shoes the costume-makers actually made, but probably around 10.
+They made one pair a half size larger for Garland to wear in the afternoon after her feet got swollen.

-One pair of the slippers were auctioned by MGM's wardrobe department in 1970 for $15,000.
-The anonymous donor gave them to the Smithsonian Institution in 1979.
+In 1970, MGM’s wardrobe department auctioned off one pair of slippers for $15,000.
+Nine years later, the anonymous donor gave them to the Smithsonian Institution.
 In 2000, another pair of ruby slippers sold for $666,000 at an auction.